 Bernie Sanders on Criminal Justice

-Bernie believes that America squanders far too many resources on over-incarceration and a misguided crime policy — and that this money could be better spent providing jobs and education to those who might otherwise get lost in the criminal justice system.
+In the U.S., 2.3 million people are in prison and 4.6 million more people are on parole or probation.
+Bernie believes this level of over-incarceration is a misguided policy.
+The money used for incarceration could be better spent providing jobs and education to those who might otherwise get lost in the criminal justice system.
 Moreover, Bernie is deeply concerned by how our broken criminal justice system disproportionately targets people of color and the poor.

 Start from the beginning.
 How many people are incarcerated in America?

 The U.S. prison population is over 2.3 million.
 While the United States accounts for only five percent of the world’s population, we are home to 25 percent of the global prison population.
-Including those subject to parole and probation, one in every 31 American adults is under some sort of correctional control.
+People go to jail 10.6 million times each year.

 The interesting thing is, America hasn’t always been like this.
 Here’s how much our incarceration rate has spiked domestically over the last century: